tolik-punkoff/csharp-examples/README.md

 hello-world - add Hello, world example

 fill-array - This example fills a byte array with the specified number or random numbers.
 Contains a FillArray class and a test program.

+one-sym-string - Generate one symbol string (For and StringBuilder)